open-frames/awesome-open-frames/BOUNTY.md

 //code sample soon
 ```

-Go here learn more about the Open Frames specification
+Go here learn more about the Open Frames [specification](https://github.com/open-frames/standard).

 ### Step 2: Add Your Frame to the Compatible Frames Section